-In telling the stories of Nava Meiersdorf-Berenshtin, Yerach Meiersdorf and Avi Novis-Deutsch – leading lights of the Masorti Movement in Israel – the overwhelmingly Orthodox readers of Makor Rishon were given a sensitive and nuanced portrait of how Masorti if fulfilling the spiritual and cultural needs of these Israelis in way that the National Religious camp is unable to do.
+In telling the stories of Nava Meiersdorf-Berenshtin, Yerach Meiersdorf and Avi Novis-Deutsch – leading lights of the Masorti Movement in Israel – the overwhelmingly Orthodox readers of Makor Rishon were given a sensitive and nuanced portrait of how Masorti is fulfilling the spiritual and cultural needs of these Israelis in a way that the National Religious camp is unable to do.
 In this case, the publication that told this story is an essential element to the changing nature of Israeli Judaism and the slowly evolving relationship between the Orthodox worlds and the full spectrum of pluralistic Israeli Judaism.

 Having recently had the great pleasure of spending time with Nava, Yerach and Avi, I look to them as vibrant teachers of the unity of Judaism and democracy that IS possible in Israel today.
 In this piece they stand in for the thousands of their fellow Israelis who have found not “Judaism-lite” or “Democracy-lite” in the Masorti Movement, but a rich new form of democratic, Israeli religious practice and community.

 On Masorti Judaism as a source of deep Jewish meaning and practice…

 “I came to the Masorti movement initially from a place of searching, but with hindsight I realize that the transition to the Masorti world came from a desire to be more intensely religious.
 Where I come from hardly anybody talks about prayer, and outside classes in Jewish philosophy at the Ulpana nobody talked about faith.